socomsystems/documentation/user_manual/files/access_webdav.rst

 ------------------------------------------------

 You can create WebDAV mounts from the Linux command line.
-This is useful if you prefer to access Nextcloud the same way as any other remote filesystem mount.
+This is useful if you prefer to access cyfrSpaces the same way as any other remote filesystem mount.
 The following example shows how to create a personal mount and have it mounted automatically every time you log in to your Linux computer.